South Central Ohio District Church of The Nazarene creates endowed scholarship at MVNU

 Recent PostsBallenger joins MVNU as Director of the University Fund

-posted 11 months agoCapital project brings Soccer and Lacrosse Stadium to MVNU
+posted about 1 year agoCapital project brings Soccer and Lacrosse Stadium to MVNU

-posted about 1 year agoMVNU Celebrates Donors, Friends at Annual Recognition Luncheon
+posted over 1 year agoMVNU Celebrates Donors, Friends at Annual Recognition Luncheon